The Barlow Endowment for Study Abroad

 3. Campus and Community Activity Grants

 Upon return to campus, students may request up to $500 to support an activity, either on-campus or in the Lewiston-Auburn community, that is directly related to their study abroad program.
 The goal is to share the abroad experience with our community.
 Examples include a student who studied batik cloth design in Ghana sponsoring a batik exhibit on campus, or a student who studied in Argentina sponsoring an Argentine film night.
 Group projects are also supported.
 An example includes support for students who participated on the Short Term in Vietnam who want to exhibit their photographs on campus.
 Typically, these activities are co-sponsored with other student organizations and/or academic departments.
 Applications are submitted to the Off-Campus Study Office in Roger Williams Hall for review by the Off-Campus Study Committee.
-Applications may be submitted using the Barlow Application Form or via email to Dean Mangieri.
+Applications may be submitted using the Barlow Application Form via email to Dean Gallant.
 Grant applications are reviewed approximately once a month when college is in session as long as funds remain.

 The Grant Award and Completion Report